lesterchan/wp-commentnavi/README.md

 Tested up to: 4.0
 Stable tag: trunk

-Adds a more advanced paging navigation for your comments to your WordPress 2.8 and above blog.
+Adds a more advanced paging navigation for your comments to your WordPress blog.

 ## Description
 Example: `Pages 1 of 20: [1] 2 3 4 ...
 Last`